Start: Helsingborg Finish: Göteborg

 Available on request

-GPX files on request
+GPX files are available on request

 "Wonderful experience; seamless with regard to scheduling, and logistics of bike rental, route information/maps, luggage transfer and accommodations"